 I think Lego is to blame… probably.
 I’ve always made things from a really early age.
 Definitely lots of Lego building, model making, radio control and a load of other stuff.
-My dad was a sparky but he also had a passion for woodworking so I learned a huge amount off him.
+My dad was a sparky but he also had a passion for woodworking so I learnt a huge amount from him.
+I was hanging around in his workshop from a very early age.
+My father-in-law is a retired time-served joiner and he took me under his wing.
 Throughout my life if I couldn’t afford to buy something I’d build it instead.
 Even when I worked in IT for a long time I was always pretty hands-on – networking cabling, infrastructure and all that jazz.
-I guess I’ve always been a maker.
+I’ve always been a maker.

 What the hell is a ‘maker’?